vpnuk/vpnuk-ios/README.md

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. ([https://www.openssl.org/][dep-openssl])

-© 2002-2018 OpenVPN Inc. - OpenVPN is a registered trademark of OpenVPN Inc.
+© 2002-Present OpenVPN Inc. - OpenVPN is a registered trademark of OpenVPN Inc.

 ## Contacts

-Email: dekstersniper@gmail.com
+Email: danny@vpnuk.info

 [openvpn]: https://openvpn.net/index.php/open-source/overview.html